WordPress/gutenberg/docs/how-to-guides/block-tutorial/nested-blocks-inner-blocks.md

 ## Orientation

 By default, `InnerBlocks` expects its blocks to be shown in a vertical list.
-A valid use-case is to style InnerBlocks to appear horizontally, for instance by adding css flex or grid properties to the inner blocks wrapper.
+A valid use-case is to style inner blocks to appear horizontally, for instance by adding CSS flex or grid properties to the inner blocks wrapper.
 When blocks are styled in such a way, the `orientation` prop can be set to indicate that a horizontal layout is being used:

 ```js
 <InnerBlocks orientation="horizontal" />